4e6anenk0/Rowaita-icon-theme/README.md

     <img width=200 height=200 src="logo.png" alt="Logo">
 </p>

 Marwaita2 is an icon pack for Linux.
-This solution is a fork of the original icon pack [Marwaita](https://github.com/darkomarko42/Marwaita-Icons), but implements some modifications and changes.
-You can see some of the differences below:
+This solution is a fork of the [original](https://github.com/darkomarko42/Marwaita-Icons) icon pack (but it's still the same old implementation with filetype labels, for those who remember and love).

+This fork includes some modifications and changes.
+Below you can see some key differences:

 1) Changed the design of some icons to better match the overall style.